ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 1. Enumerates all env variables (no need for "sample.conf" reference file)
 2. Typecasts all env variables (no need for in place casting etc.)
 3. Defaults all env variable (no need for in place value fallbacks)

+Or you can just throw on missing ENV variable, preventing potentially invalid runs.

 ## Where to store passwords